-Nick Kepron is an 21 year-old musician, visual artist, composer and bandleader living in the Los Angeles area.
+Nick Kepron is an 21 year-old musician, painter, composer, arranger, producer educator and instrument builder living in the Washington DC area.
 Originally from New York City, Nick grew up in a musical household and sparked a passion for drums and percussion by age two.
 Soon, he was hooked and developed an interest in creative music, improvisation and composition.

 When he attended his first music masterclass at age three, he had his first encounter with the great bassist Rufus Reid, who told the audience, while musicians were tuning up, that “the secret to ensemble playing is to…listen.”